Scalability Testing and Performance Tools

 See how your web application performs in real browsers under heavy simultaneous user load.

 As more and more interactive content is handled natively by the browsers of the future, these technologies may lose relevancy.
-However, it will continue to be important to capture content actually rendered in a real browser to prove that the application is still scalable when a large number of simultaneous users hit the site.
+However, it will continue to be important to capture content rendered in a real browser to prove that the application is still scalable when many simultaneous users hit your site or application.

 Don’t try and guess what your performance limits are.
 Be in the know—with LoadView.